 Currency | The three-letter ISO currency code of the account. |

-Reports balances at specific points in time.
-Multiple <Bal> elements can appear within an account statement.
-Depending on the configuration, either booked balances (OPBD, CLBD) or value balances (OPAV, CLAV) are reported.
+This block reports balances at specific points in time.
+An account statement can contain multiple <Bal> elements.
+Depending on the configuration, Adyen reports either booked balances (OPBD, CLBD) or available balances (OPAV, CLAV).

 The statement reports balances as either booked or available: